hachyderm/community/community.hachyderm.io/content/en/blog/incidents/2023-05-moderation/index.md

 seems there are pre-existing cultural norms in the space we weren’t aware of, the impact of this is that some instances knew how to reach us and others did not.

-We have been taking feedback from the person we connect with so that we can balance the needs of the existing communication patterns and norms of the Fediverse, while not accidentally creating a situation where a communication method ends up either too silo’ed or not appropriately visible due to our team structures.
+We have been taking feedback from the person we connected with so that we can balance the needs of the existing communication patterns and norms of the Fediverse, while not accidentally creating a situation where a communication method ends up either too silo’ed or not appropriately visible due to our team structures.